 EN 12195-1, the standard for securing the cargo according to the Directive 2014/47/EU

 The EN 12195-1 standard, calculation of securing forces, constitutes the core of the Directive 2014/47/EU, as well as the main tool for sizing the cargo securing.
+The 2010 edition of the standard is currently in force, which takes into account the corrigendum of March 2014 (AC:2014).

 The standard contains the formulas to calculate the securing necessary to avoid the movement and the fall of the cargo during all phases of transport, including any emergency maneuvers.
 The formulas contained in the standard, based on the fundamental principles of statics of rigid bodies, allow for an analytical evaluation.
 This approach allows you to add analytical assessment to assessments based solely on common sense and experience.